MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

    > [!NOTE]
    > You can't change the status of a completed booking.

-2. Open the drop-down list next to the current status, and then select the appropriate status:
+2. Open the drop-down list next to the current status, and then select the appropriate status.

    ![Booking status selections](media/select-expert.PNG "Booking status selections")